 Under Alaska law as applied to the Company, any individual may simultaneously hold more than one officer position, except that the positions of president and secretary must be held by separate individuals.
-During 2015 and up through the Record Date, the positions of Chairman of the Board and President were held by separate individuals, i.e., Messrs.
+During 2016 and up through the Record Date, the positions of Chairman of the Board and President were held by separate individuals, i.e., Messrs.
 Brett and Duncan, respectively.
-The position of Secretary was held by Mr. Pounds during 2015 through the Record Date.
-Mr. Pounds was the Treasurer during the latter part of 2015 through the Record Date.
+The positions of Secretary and Treasurer were held by Mr. Pounds during 2016 through the Record Date.
 Furthermore, during that time period the positions of Chairman of the Board and Chief Executive Officer for the Company were held by separate individuals, i.e., Messrs.
 Brett and Duncan, respectively.